Peripheral Arterial Scan OR Peripheral Venous Scan

 Page heading

-• DVT Deep Vein Thrombosis ( blood clot ) in arms or legs or
+• Deep Vein Thrombosis (DVT): Detect blood clots in the arms or legs.

 Price: €160.00